-Brand identity refers to the collective effort of all consumer-facing aspect of a brand to shape the viewers perspective.
+Brand identity refers to the collective effort of all consumer-facing aspect of a brand to shape the customer's perspective.
 Everything that makes up a business from the logo to the colours and fonts it uses should be purposefully designed to give consumers a consistent and meaningful idea of what their product or service entails.
 What quality should be expected?
 How expensive is it?
 What does it mean to engage with this product or service?
 Brand identity ensures that all these factors are apparent to potential customers before they ever engage with your offering.

-BRAND IDENTITY VS LOGO.
+BRAND IDENTITY VS LOGO

 Your logo isn't your brand identity but the most successful brand identities can be distilled down to their visual logos.
 Your logo is your most visible and widely seen ambassador.
 The most successful brands, such as Nike or Starbucks, have very defined and recognisable logos that communicate their entire ethos to the potential customer in a second.

 To discuss what makes a great brand identity, there is possibly no better brand to look at than Apple.
 The tech giant is constantly ranked number one on the list of the world's most valuable brands by Forbes.
 Apple was not always the global superpower they are today and famously started from the humble roots of a garage.